glouppe/info8010-deep-learning/lecture11.md

 class: middle

-**Epistemic** uncertainty accounts for uncertainty in the model parameters.
+**Epistemic** uncertainty accounts for uncertainty in the model or in its parameters.
 - It captures our *ignorance* about which model generated the collected data.
 - It can be explained away given enough data (why?).
 - It is also often referred to as *model uncertainty*.